skovaka/UNCALLED/README.md

 ## Output Format

 Both `uncalled map` and `uncalled realtime` output to stdout in a format similar to [PAF](https://github.com/lh3/miniasm/blob/master/PAF.md).
-Query coordinates, residue matches, and block lengths are estimated based on the average k-mer sampling rate.
-Unmapped reads are output with reference-location-dependent fields replaced with "\*"s.
-Lines that begin with "#" are comments which useful for debugging.
+Unmapped reads are output with reference-location-dependent fields replaced with \*s.
+Lines that begin with "#" are comments that useful for debugging.

+Query coordinates, residue matches, and block lengths are estimated assuming 450bp sequenced per second.
+This estimate can be significantly off depending on the sequencing run.
+UNCALLED attempts to map a read as early as possible, so the "query end" field corresponds to the leftmost position where UNCALLED was able to confidently map the read.
+This differs from aligners such as [minimap2](https://github.com/lh3/minimap2), which attempt to map the full length of the read.

 For real-time mapping read lengths are estimated by how much signal UNCALELD recieved, which by no means corresponds to how much signal was actually sequenced.